CountyEthics

 95%

-The NW-facing aspect receives negligible direct sunlight, removing the most effective drying mechanism and leaving the crag reliant on wind and ambient evaporation alone.
+The north-west facing aspect receives negligible direct solar radiation, removing the most effective natural drying mechanism.

 85%